citp/privacy-policy-historical/l/li/liz/lizclaiborne.com.md

 Effective Date March 9, 2004

-GSI-Chelsea Solutions, Inc. ("GSI") operates this Web site, www.lizclaiborne.com, pursuant to agreements with LCI Holdings, Inc. ("Liz").
+GSI-Chelsea Solutions, Inc. ("GSI") operates this Web site, Liz Claiborne, pursuant to agreements with LCI Holdings, Inc. ("Liz").
 Both GSI and Liz ("we" or "us") recognize that you care how information about you is used and shared.
 We have created this Privacy Policy to inform you of our information collection, use and sharing practices for this Web site.

 Please be advised that the practices described in this Privacy Policy apply only to information gathered through this Web site and, where applicable, through our Customer Service Department in connection with this Web site, and do not necessarily reflect our practices with respect to information gathered through other Web sites that we operate or through other off-line means.